IraitzM/qc-handbook/parts/computers/challenges.md

 ![Redout error](../../assets/readoutmitigation.png)

-Or when expectation value is obtained, characterize the noise level and extrapolate the value we would have obtained in absence of noise for a given device.
+Or when expectation value is the obtained value, characterize the noise level and extrapolate the value we would have obtained in absence of noise for a given device.

 ![Zero noise extrapolation (ZNE)](../../assets/zne.png){width=60%}